 - Keep it fairly short, two paragraphs tops.

 - After you’ve pitched your story, introduce yourself (in a few sentences).
 If you’ve never written for us before, include links to a few clips or attach writing samples.

-- Tell us if you’re working with a PR company, or if the city of Dubai or a private foundation is flying you somewhere.
+- Tell us if you’re working with a PR company, or if a tourism board, governmental organization, private gallery, or a private foundation is flying you somewhere and paying for your expenses.
 Tell us if you’re pitching a review of your friend’s work.
 If you don’t tell us, we’ll find out anyway, and then we’ll be annoyed and kill your piece.